s222416822/BQFL/README.md

 genuinely decentralized financial system essential for the Metaverse.
 Furthermore, we present the application of blockchain-based QFL in a hybrid metaverse powered by a metaverse observer and world model.
-Our implementation details and code are publicly available 1
+Our implementation details and code are publicly available 1.

+# Files
+The dataset is inside the data folder.
+The code is divided into BQFL-avg, BQFL-inf, and BCFL-avg.

 Please install the required libraries.
 # To run: